xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 ### Specification of algebraic solvers

-Once your code is set up to run an explicit method, it is not difficult to switch to an implicit or IMEX solver.
+Once your code is set up to run an explicit method, it is not difficult to switch to an implicit or IMEX integrator.
 All of the relevant changes for this in are in the file [HandsOn2.cpp][4], and are indicated by the comment `***** UPDATED FROM HandsOn1 *****`.
 The main steps are: